venumadhav496/CMOS-Design-/README.md

 1. Depletion width
 2. Channel width

 When we increase the gate voltage then depletion width increases, we increase it to a point where there is no further postive ions to repell, so thats when we have a complete n type layer under the gate with almost zero p type ions left, this is also refereed as strong inversion.
 The gate voltage at which this strong inversion occurs is called as threshold voltage.
-When Vgs= Vth the channel is formed which allows the current to pass from source to drain.
+When Vgs= Vth the channel is formed, the resistance is minimum which allows the current to pass from source to drain.